 Best known for its #1 US butter brand, Land O'Lakes looks to butter everyone's bread to boost its bottom line.
-One of the largest dairy co-ops in the nation, it's owned by nearly 4,000 dairy farmer/members and some 900 member associations.
+One of the largest dairy co-ops in the nation, it's owned by roughly 4,400 dairy farmer/members and some 900 member associations.
 It markets dairy-based consumer, food service, and food ingredient items.
 The co-op makes more than 300 dairy products from the 12 billion pounds of milk that members supply annually.
-Land O'Lakes produces animal feed through Land O'Lakes Purina Feed, and eggs through MoArk.
+Land O'Lakes produces animal feed through Land O'Lakes Purina Feed.
 The co-op also offers members seed and crop protection products, animal feed, and agricultural assistance.
-It operates dairy facilities in the US and does business in all 50 states and more than 60 countries.
+It operates dairy facilities in the US and does business in all 50 states and 60-plus countries.

-Land O'Lakes' operations span four segments: Dairy Foods (the co-op's largest business segment accounting for about a third of total sales), Crop Inputs, Feed, and Layers (aka eggs).
+Land O'Lakes' operations span three segments: Dairy Foods (the co-op's largest business segment accounting for about a third of total sales), Crop Inputs, and Feed.
 The Crop Inputs business, Winfield Solutions, is the leading crop inputs wholesaler in the US; its operations include development, marketing, and sales of seed (alfalfa, corn, soybeans) for an array of crops, along with distributing a line of herbicides, pesticides, and other crop protection products.
 Land O'Lakes Purina Feed supplies livestock feed and animal milk replacers.
-The eggs business, conducted through MoArk, is the nation's #2 marketer of shell eggs and #1 in branded and specialty eggs.
+Land O'Lakes sold its Layers (eggs) business conducted through MoArk in mid-2014.

-While Land O'Lakes' products are sold throughout the US and abroad, the company does not break out its foreign sales.
+While Land O'Lakes' products are sold throughout the US and in 60 other countries, the company does not break out its foreign sales.
 Growth markets for the co-op's products include China, Mexico, and Southeast Asia.

 Land O'Lakes' growth strategy is focused on developing and selling value-added, branded products to major customers and high-growth markets at home and overseas.
-To that end, the cooperative has pursued acquisitions, joint ventures, and alliances across its four business segments.
-In 2014 it agreed to provide training and other services to Nestlé's Dairy Farming Institute, a dairy training center, in Shuangcheng, China.
-That year it also announced plans to sell its struggling Layers (egg) business while purchasing a satellite company that provides data to farmers.
+To that end, the cooperative has pursued acquisitions, joint ventures, and alliances across its business segments.
+From 2012 through 2014, the cooperative spent $1 billion in growth initiatives, which it has funded from cost savings through strict margin management.

 In mid-2012 the company added to its dairy foods' business by buying out Kozy Shack Enterprises.
 The maker of chilled dairy desserts opened the door for Land O'Lakes to expand into the refrigerated desserts aisle -- a new retail category for the company.